The Boston Terrier Trainers -

 Temperament of the Dog

-Although the Boston Terrier was originally bred for fighting, it has been since bred down to more of a companion dog.
+Although the dog was originally bred for fighting, it has been since bred down to more of a companion dog.
 These days the breed is gentle, well-mannered and alert, and they also tend to have a few of the spunky Terrier characteristics.

 One advantage of the breed is that they are fairly quiet animals and they do not bark unless it is necessary.
 They love being around people and they are quite a cuddly breed.
 However, there are some which prefer to be independent.